jorishr/website-text-translator/README.md

 - Google Application Credentials: to fetch translation strings from the Google Translate API you need to setup authentication for Google Cloud Services.
 Without, you will see an error message for an invalid API key.
 See [Getting started with Google Cloud Authentication](https://cloud.google.com/docs/authentication/getting-started).

 - The program can run without the Google Translate API.
-Run the command `npx wtt --translate-no` or set the `translate` option in the config file to `false`.
+Run the command `npx wtt start --translate-no` or set the `translate` option in the config file to `false`.
 In this case the program will only run the first part of the program: add text-id's to the HTML files and generate the base language JSON file.
 No target language translation files will be generated.

 - The code of the program is modular and could be modified to use different third party translations services without too much trouble.
 However, this is not part of the current state of the program.
 Feel free to experiment and contribute [Github: Website-text-translator](https://github.com/jorishr/website-text-translator).
 The only two modules that would need to change are `src/translate/index.js` and `src/translate/googleTranslate.js`.